petebachant/petebachant.github.io/_posts/2024-12-03-failed-to-repro.markdown

 ## But what about reusability?

-If we look at this project's README we can see I said absolutely nothing about how to reuse these materials.
+If we look back at this project's README above we can see I said absolutely nothing about how to reuse these materials.
 I didn't describe the data or code or how to use them.
 Now, to be fair to myself,